Gdsoto/simple_shell/README.md

 This project contains the source code necessary to run a simple Unix command line interpreter.

+# Description

+simple_shell is a command line interpreter, or shell, in the traditions of the first Unix shell written by Ken Thompson in 1971.Remember that it is the command interpretor in a operating system such as Unix or linux,This shell includes basic functionality found in the traditional Unix shell.

 ## First steps

 You can get a copy of the project, cloning from the repository with: